stefanocudini/docker-ors-vroom/README.md

 # Docker VRP(Vehicle Routing Problem) OpenRouteService with VROOM

 TSP Travel Salesman Problem
+*the optimal route to cross all positions*
 ![TSP Algorithm](/data/tsp.png)

 VRP Vehicle Routing Problem

+*the numbers above the markers represent the quantity of material to be loaded on the vehicle*

 ![VRP Algorithm](/data/vrp.png)